Who We Are

 Twenty years later, the Dallas Ramp Project had built over 1,400 ramps, and it became obvious that the entire state could benefit from this volunteer ramp-building model.
 Thus, a new statewide nonprofit called the Texas Ramp Project (TRP) was incorporated in June 2006.
 Its mission: to establish regional organizations across the state to build ramps for older adults and people with disabilities in financial need.
 Founder and executive director was John Laine, who had served as volunteer director of the Dallas Ramp Project.

 Since 2006 the Texas Ramp Project has expanded into more than 40 Texas regions, from Texarkana to El Paso and Amarillo to McAllen.
-In May 2024, Texas Ramp Project volunteers built their 27,000th ramp.
-These ramps, if laid end-to-end, would extend nearly 140 miles.
-To accomplish this, the Texas Ramp Project partnered with local churches, civic organizations, businesses, military servicemen and women, students, youth groups and many others, along with foundations and corporations, all across the state.
+As of November, 2024, Texas Ramp Project volunteers have built over 28,386 ramps.
+These ramps, if laid end-to-end, would extend nearly 145 miles.
+To accomplish this, the Texas Ramp Project partnered with local churches, civic organizations, businesses, military servicemen and women, students, youth groups and many others, along with foundations and corporations, all across the state of Texas.

-What’s most unique about the Texas Ramp Project is its use of all-volunteer labor.
+What’s most unique about the Texas Ramp Project is its use of volunteer labor.
 That means that TRP can hold the cost of a ramp to about a third that of a retail contractor.
-For less than $1,000 in materials and a few hours of donated labor on a Saturday morning, the life of a homebound person can be completely transformed.
+For less than $1,000 in materials and a 4-5 hours of donated labor on a Saturday morning, the life of a home bound person can be completely transformed and changed forever.